payout/rester/README.md

 If the timeout is exceeded, a `Rester::Errors::TimeoutError` is raised.

 ### CircuitBreaker
 The Rester client has a built circuit breaker.
 It has two options: `error_threshold` and `retry_period`.
-The former is an integer representing the number of exceptions that can be raised while processing the request before breaking the circuit and the later is the amount of time in seconds (may be specified as a float) to wait before retrying.
+The former is an integer representing the number of exceptions that can be raised while processing the request before breaking the circuit and the latter is the amount of time in seconds (may be specified as a float) to wait before retrying.
 The defaults are `3` and `1.0`, respectively.

 For example:
 ```ruby